DalSoft/DalSoft.RestClient/README.md

 ###  Get, Delete, Head

 Performs a HTTP request on a resource.
-Takes two parameters both are optional, first parameter is an object (must be a primitive type) representing the resource identity, second parameter is a Dictionary<string,string> the key is a string representing the header field for example "Accept", and the value is a string representing the header field value for example "application/json".
+Takes two parameters both are optional, first parameter is an object (must be a [primitive type](https://msdn.microsoft.com/en-us/library/aa711900%28v=vs.71%29.aspx)  type) representing the resource identity, second parameter is a Dictionary<string,string> the key is a string representing the header field for example "Accept", and the value is a string representing the header field value for example "application/json".

 Example usage:
 ```cs